tillmanjex/Shortcut_FirstTermProject/DOCUMENTATION/Shortcut - Processing Documentation.md

   ![grow_roots3](../IMAGES/grow_roots3.png)

 ### 2022-03-03: Getting Roots
 In the interest of time I've given up for the moment on getting the root tip to avoid crossing its previous drawn path (stem).
 For a while it seemed that I was getting good results.
-The root would noticibly grow against the edges of its previous path, if it came close to it, but then at some point it would cross itself.
+The root would noticeably grow against the edges of its previous path, if it came close to it, but then at some point it would cross itself.
 Even while crossing itself, it would still be triggering the collision detection statement that had until then observably been working.
-I tried asking in the processing forum, and was told that it could be a glitch where the ellipse is actually moving between the previously drawn ellipses (which consititute its previous path / stem).
+I tried asking in the processing forum, and was told that it could be a glitch where the ellipse is actually moving between the previously drawn ellipses (which constitute its previous path / stem).
 But I don't think this is the case, as the if statement includes an offset of the ellipses own radius, so it shouldn't have any space at all to get in between the cracks of the previous path...

 I've kept the collision check and am now using it to spawn extra objects when true.
 The result is still looking good and some emergent behaviour is starting to arise:
 ![grow roots 4](../IMAGES/grow_roots4.png)